domfarolino/os/05-Threads/README.md

 It is common to want to cancel a thread's execution if it is not needed anymore.
 The way in which a thread can get cancelled in the Pthread library depends on both the thread's *cancellation state*, and *cancellation type*.

 A thread can set its cancellation state to either *enabled* or *disabled*, indicating whether or not the thread is able to be cancelled. *Enabled* is the default for all threads.

-If a thread is able to be cancelled, it can either be cancelled in a *deferred* manner, or an *asynchronous* manner.
+A thread can set its *cancellation type* to either *deferred* or *asynchronous* which determines the manner in which the thread will be cancelled.

-Cancelling in a *deferred* manner means that a cancellation request is sent to the target thread, and the target thread is responsible for checking for cancellation requests when it chooses, and cancelling when it is safe to do so.
-This is done with a call to `pthread_testcancel()` from the target thread to check for cancellation requests.
+If a thread's cancellation type is deferred, the thread is responsible for checking for and responding to cancellation requests, and cancelling when it is safe to do so.
+Checking for pending cancellation requests is done with a call to `pthread_testcancel()` from the target thread.
+If a thread's cancellation type is asynchronous, a thread may be cancelled as soon as it receives a cancellation request, and with no warning.

-Cancelling in an *asynchronous* manner means that a cancellation request is sent to the target thread, and the target thread will be cancelled at any time.

 Basically, asynchronous cancelling is fast and dangerous, since all thread-allocated resources may not get explicitly cleaned up, and deferred cancelling is often slower, more manual, and safer.